MobileNativeFoundation/Kronos/README.md

 <img src="https://cloud.githubusercontent.com/assets/232113/15371638/505de80a-1cf1-11e6-9e16-d462e02d9e45.png" height="140" />

 Kronos is an NTP client library written in Swift.
-It supports sub-seconds precision and provides an stable monotonic clock that won't be affected by clock changes.
+It supports sub-seconds precision and provides a stable monotonic clock that won't be affected by changes in the clock.

 ## Example app